 California saw the largest voter turnout with more than 16 million ballots cast.
 Texas and Florida trailed behind with 11.6 million and 11.5 million ballots cast, respectively.
 Minnesota and Wisconsin have seen the highest voter turnout rates so far at 82.9% and 82.4%, respectively, according to the Elections Project.

 McDonald previously told Fox News that he "expected some things to be different since states changed their laws" to accommodate voters amid the pandemic.
-McDonald added that "70 million mail-in ballots [are] expected to go out to voters" ahead of Nov.
-3.
+More than 92 million absentee ballots were sent to voters so far this year.

 "People did not have to take advantage of this," he said of mail-in ballots and early voting.
-But many people already have.
+But many people did.

-Ballot data is still unavailable in some states, including New York, Arkansas, Delaware and Missouri.
-California, however, has recorded the highest number of mail ballot requests at more than 21.6 million compared to Florida's 5.8 million as of Thursday.
-Voters in New Jersey have requested more than 6 million.
+California recorded the highest number of mail ballot requests at 22 million compared to Florida's 6 million as of Monday morning.
+Voters in New Jersey have also requested more than 6 million.

-Democrats have requested 23.7 million ballots while Republicans have requested 13.4 million — a 10.3 million ballot request lead based on data from states reporting party registration including California, Colorado, the District of Columbia, Flordia, Iowa, Maryland, Maine, North Carolina, New Jersey, Nevada, Oregon, Pennsylvania and Utah.
+Democrats requested 25 million ballots while Republicans have requested 14.8 million — giving Democrats roughly a 10 million ballot request lead based on data from states reporting party registration including California, Colorado, the District of Columbia, Flordia, Iowa, Maryland, Maine, North Carolina, New Jersey, Nevada, Oregon, Pennsylvania and Utah.

-Colorado, Oregon, Washington, California, D.C., Hawai’i, Montana, Nevada, New Jersey and Utah sent mail-in ballots to every registered voter as an alternative to voting in person during the COVID-19 crisis.
+Colorado, Hawai'i, Oregon, Utah and Washington send mail-in ballots to every registered voter, and California, D.C., Montana, Nevada and New Jersey did the same this year as an alternative to voting in person during the COVID-19 crisis.